zeinabawd/Migrating-a-Credit-Card-Fraud-Pipeline-to-AWS/README.md

 ## Project Instructions

 Below, each application is provided with its description and requirements.
 For each application, you must complete the following three tasks:
 1. Identify the appropriate AWS service and configuration to migrate the application to based on the course.
-Write out your rationale in a doc titled service_rationale.docx.
+Write out your rationale in a doc titled `service_rationale.docx`.
-2. Modify each provided Python script provided to work in that service.
-(TODOs have been provided for each script) and use the provided test scripts to verify your function has been created appropriately.
+2. Modify each provided Python script provided to work in that service. **(TODOs have been provided for each script)** and use the provided test scripts to verify your function has been created appropriately.
 3. Configure each AWS Service including provisioning the service and appropriate IAM Roles.
 4. Use the associated test scripts to verify the AWS Service is running appropriately.
 5. Once completed for each service, use the final test script to verify the application works correctly together.